2885 Boost Deviation Plausibility Error

 .

-Use a vacuum pump connected to the waste gate actuator vacuum canister to test for leaks, it should fully close the waste gate when vacuum is turn on and fully open it at atmosphere.
-If you don’t have a vacuum pump it can also be tested by blocking the vacuum port and closing the valve to see if pressure builds or closing the waste gate and blocking the vacuum port then releasing the waste gate to see if the vacuum canister sucks in air.
+For vacuum operated Wastegates, use a vacuum pump connected to the waste gate actuator vacuum canister to test for leaks, it should fully close the waste gate when vacuum is turn on and fully open it at atmosphere.
+If you don’t have a vacuum pump it can also be tested by blocking the vacuum port and closing the valve to see if pressure builds and closing the waste gate and blocking the vacuum port then releasing the waste gate to see if the vacuum canister sucks in air.
 If it fails in either direction it will need to be replaced.
-Click here to see Vacuum Waste Gate.

 Vacuum Line Failure